alvaro20dam/alvaro20dam.github.io/_posts/2025-06-03-cinema-analysis.md

 And we continue to build upon our `usuarios_segmentados` CTE, which has already sorted our customers into Segment 1 (lower-to-medium spenders) and Segment 2 (higher spenders) based on their gasto_entradas_anual (annual ticket expenditure) relative to @P.

-Now, for the main event – calculating the `impacto_entradas`:
+Now, for the main event – calculating the `tickets_impact`:

 ```sql
 WITH usuarios_segmentados AS (